 Building on his initial contribution, Raymond Hinnebusch in Statehood in the Middle East and North Africa: Approaches from Historical Political Sociology, Part II turns to the difficult question of Conceptualizing and Measuring the features which may be seen to constitute and define statehood and thus in the broader sense states themselves.

 Evans, Peter, Dietrich Rueschemeyer, Theda Skocpol, eds.
 1985.
 Bringing the State Back In.
 Cambridge: Cambridge University Press.

 Korany, Bahgat.
 1987.
 “Alien and Besieged Yet Here to Stay: The Contradictions of the Arab Territorial State”.
 In The Foundations of the Arab State, edited by Ghassan Salame, 44-75.
 London: Croom Helm.

 Eberhard Kienle is Research Professor at the Centre national de la recherche scientifique (CNRS) with an appointment at CERI and teaches politics at Sciences Po Paris.
 He previously served as director of the Institut français du Proche-Orient (Ifpo, French Near East Institute) in Beirut, member of the UN OHCHR Fact Finding Mission to Syria, and Programme Officer at the Ford Foundation Cairo office.
 Publications include Ba’th versus Ba’th: The conflict between Syria and Iraq, 1968-1989 (I.B.
 Tauris, 1990) and A Grand Delusion: Democracy and Economic Reform in Egypt (I.B.
 Tauris, 2001); The Arab Uprisings: Transforming and Challenging State Power co-edited with Nadine Sika (I.B.Tauris, 2015).

-Cover image: City of Oran, Algeria.
+Cover image: The city of Oman, Algeria.
 Photo by Muath Beragdar for Shutterstock